VictorChenLi/agentic-code-rules/commands.md

-## Prompt to use to get project started
+## Prompt to use to organize multiple agents

 ### Generate detailed checklist